ibm-cloud-docs/sap/sap-ibm-metrics-collector-linux.md

 ## Verifying data collection
 {: #verify-data-collection-linux}

 After the installation completes and the service is started, it can take time for the IMCS begins collecting metrics.
-Wait at least 2 minutes after the installation before you you expect full and accurate metrics.
+Wait at least 2 minutes after the installation before you expect full and accurate metrics.

 1. Run the following `curl` command for your localhost address to see your metrics: